firehol/blocklist-ipsets/README.md

 [iBlocklist.com](https://www.iblocklist.com/) free version of [BlueTack.co.uk](http://www.bluetack.co.uk/) Level 1 (for use in p2p): Companies or organizations who are clearly involved with trying to stop filesharing (e.g. Baytsp, MediaDefender, Mediasentry a.o.).
 Companies which anti-p2p activity has been seen from.
 Companies that produce or have a strong financial interest in copyrighted material (e.g. music, movie, software industries a.o.).
 Government ranges or companies that have a strong financial interest in doing work for governments.
 Legal industry ranges.
 IPs or ranges of ISPs from which anti-p2p activity has been observed.
 Basically this list will block all kinds of internet connections that most people would rather not have during their internet travels.

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://list.iblocklist.com/?list=ydxerpxkpcfqjaybcssw&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 09:22:01 UTC 2015.

 The ipset `ib_bluetack_level1` has **215693** entries, **765044590** unique IPs.